chamnap/active_record_uuid/README.md

 You can configure using `ActiveRecordUuid.configure`, and it will apply to any models which use `has_uuid`.
 Each model can overwrite the general options by passing options into `has_uuid`.
 The following are default values:

+    ActiveRecordUuid.configure do
       column      :uuid           # :uuid is default
       primary_key true            # false is default
       association false           # false is default
       generator   :timestamp      # :timestamp is default
       store_as    :string         # :string is default
       hook        :before_create  # :before_validation is default
+    end

 There's a config generator that generates the default configuration file into config/initializers directory.
 Run the following generator command, then edit the generated file.